 Regardless of the type of corporation, the centralized management system is followed by the corporation.
 Shareholders do not handle the day-to-day operations of the corporation, instead, they appoint managers to do so.
 Unlike other business structures where stockholders control the affairs, the corporation does not require a keen attention of its stockholders every time.

 Since the corporation is a separate entity, it distributes tax liabilities.
 It implies that personal tax liabilities are not linked with corporation taxes.
-As a business owner, you are only required to pay taxes on the salary, commission or dividends that corporation pays you.
-The corporation is liable for paying the corporate taxes on the company’s profits.
+As a business owner, you are only required to pay taxes on the salary, commission or dividends that the corporation pays you.
+The corporation is liable to paying the corporate taxes on the company’s profits.

 Source of capital

 A corporation can easily obtain a substantial amount of capital by selling shares or issuing bonds.
 A stockholder need not take permission from his partners.

 It is not particularly difficult for a shareholder to sell or transfer shares in a corporation, he can easily do it, without asking from his partners.

 Corporations are required to keep more records than any other business entities.
 Corporations need to file annual returns, tax returns and manage all the business bank accounts.
 Other corporate records such as meeting records and licenses are also required.

 One of the main disadvantages of a corporation is the costs that are required to run the business.
 You need to pay the applied costs to incorporate with the state where you are planning to start the business.
 To make it simpler, you can hire an attorney to help you complete the incorporation process.

 Depending on the type of corporation you choose, you may require to pay taxes on its income, after which owners pay taxes on the bonuses or the dividends received, so income is taxed twice.